Bourke v. Beshear & Love v. Beshear

-On January 16, the United States Supreme Court granted review of the out-of-step ruling from the 6th Circuit Court of Appeals about the freedom to marry in Kentucky.
-The case will be heard on April 28th, with a ruling expected by June 2015, which could bring the freedom to marry nationwide
+On April 28, 2015, the United States Supreme Court heard an oral argument in this case seeking the freedom to marry in Kentucky, along with similar cases from Ohio, Michigan and Tennessee.
+The Supreme Court granted review of the out-of-step ruling from the 6th Circuit Court of Appeals on January 16.
+A ruling is expected by June 2015, which could bring the freedom to marry nationwide.

 The petition sought review of a November 6 ruling from the United States Court of Appeals for the 6th Circuit, which reversed a lower court ruling in these federal cases seeking the freedom to marry in Kentucky and respect for marriages legally performed in other states in Kentucky.
 The out-of-step decision ignored nearly 50 pro-marriage rulings since June 2013.
 Now, it's time for the U.S. Supreme Court to overturn this decision and rule in favor of the freedom to marry nationwide.